-Belvoir offer a $10 discount per Upstairs theatre ticket for groups of ten or more (making it $58) or a $6 discount per Downstairs theatre ticket for groups of ten or more (making it $42).
-Plus there are student rush tickets at $39/$25 available for Tuesday and Thursday evening and Saturday matinee shows.
-You can book these at any time by calling the box office.
-They are subject to availability.
+Belvoir offer a $10 discount per Upstairs theatre ticket for groups of ten or more (making it $62) or a $6 discount per Downstairs theatre ticket for groups of ten or more (making it $42).
+Tickets to preview performances are $40 upstairs and $30 downstairs.
+Plus there are student tickets at $37/$25 available for previews, Wednesday to Saturday evenings and Saturday matinee shows.
 And Belvoir schedules one ‘unwaged performance’ for each of its shows.
-Check their website for dates and times and if you want to go, get to the Belvoir box office in person from noon on the day of the show and show a Pensioner, Health Care or Veterans’ Affairs Card.
+Check their website for dates and times and if you want to go, get to the Belvoir box office in person from noon on the day of the show and show a Pensioner, Health Care, Veterans’ Affairs Card or MEAA card.

-Newtown’s favourite theatrical space has a number of deals for the thrifty culture hound: as well as the usual $27 concessions (from pensioners to MEAA Equity card holders), there’s a student rush deal for $17 tickets.
+Newtown’s favourite theatrical space has a number of deals for the thrifty culture hound: as well as the usual $30 concessions (from pensioners to MEAA Equity card holders), there’s a student rush deal for $20 tickets.
 The tickets are available half an hour before the show, are limited to one ticket per customer and subject to availability.
-Plus, New Theatre has Thrifty Thursdays, where all tickets are $17.Read more
+Plus New Theatre has Thrifty Thursdays (excluding opening nights), where all tickets are $20.

 The Australian Chamber Orchestra offer $20 student rush tickets, subject to availability and limited to one per person.
 Tickets may be purchased from the venue box office one hour prior to the performance start time upon presentation of a full-time student card.
 Those 30 and under can $49 tickets across all ACO performances.